Getting married in Dumfries and Galloway

 - A certificate of no impediment showing you can marry (if you live outside the UK or have lived here less than 2 years)

 - Marriage Visa (www.gov.uk) - you may need a visa to come to the UK to be married.

 - The appropriate fees.These can be paid online by debit or credit card once your application has been processed.

 A certified translation must be provided with any documents you submit that are written in a language other than English.

 The amount you pay depends on how you'd like to get married.
-Marriage fees must be paid when you submit your documents.

-Notice fee - £30 per person (non-refundable)
+Notice fee - £45 per person (non-refundable)